AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Methodology

 \subsection{Sync-Check Module}

-Because deepfake technology is not yet mature enough to generate synchronized and perfect audio-visual deepfakes, there is often a disharmony between the visual and audio modalities of deepfake videos.
-As shown in Fig. \ref{fig:vector}, in a low-dimensional embedding space, the embeddings of lip movements in a real video should be close to the embeddings of the audio in this video.
-In contrast, for a fake video, we expect the video and audio embeddings to be relatively separated.
+Because deepfake technology is not yet mature enough to generate synchronized and perfect audio-visual deepfakes, there is often a disharmony between the visual and audio modalities of deepfake videos, as shown in Fig. S1 in the Supplementary Material.
 This idea motivates us to exploit synchronization between lip movements and speech to detect forgeries in deepfake videos.
 Therefore, the input of the sync-check module includes the output representation ${\vec F_{v}}$ of the lip image feature extractor and the output representation ${\vec F_{a}}$ of the acoustic feature extractor.
 For each time frame $i$, we calculate the absolute difference between the corresponding lip embedding ${\vec F_{vi}}$ and audio embedding ${\vec F_{ai}}$ to capture the frame-level difference between the visual and acoustic modalities.
 Consequently, the output of the sync-check module is the sync-based feature vector sequence ${\vec F_{sync}}$ calculated as

 where $T$ is the number of frames in the input video.